 Integration with Microsoft Exchange and accessing data in your Microsoft backbone is done using one of two authentication methods depending on Exchange Server or Exchange Online.
 These are referred to as Basic and Modern Authentication.
 It’s up to you to decide which method you want to use based on your version of Microsoft Exchange.
 You’ll learn more about this in the next part.

 Accessible meeting data in Microsoft Exchange

 Meeting data in Exchange needed for a given AskCody module or feature to function is requested via the AskCody Platform and the integration with Exchange via EWS.
 This is, for example, the case when showing meeting data on a Meeting Room Display or searching for the most suitable room in the AskCody Workplace Add-In for Outlook.
-All meeting data, therefore, stay in Exchange and is only displayed and used when needed for a certain module or feature to function.
+All personally identifiable information (PII) from meeting data, stay in Exchange and is only displayed and used when needed for a certain module or feature to function.

 Meeting data that AskCody can access in Exchange Server and Exchange Online via EWS:

 |Organizer address||The email address of the meeting organizer.|